 Simply put—tailoring a resume is using certain keywords straight from the job posting in your own work experience and skills sections.

-First of all, it will help your resume pass the initial ATS scan, so you’ll be one step closer to that interview.
+First of all, it will help you create that coveted ATS resume, so you’ll pass the ATS scan and be one step closer to the job interview.

 Secondly, well… you’ll use all the right words that will charm the hiring manager into thinking that you’re the only candidate out there that’ll make them happy.